camerondugan/simple-nvim-config/README.md

 ## Goals

-1. Editing without being slowed down
+1. Fast editing, easy shortcuts for important commands used often.
 1. Small size for simplicity in configuration
-1. Easily adaptable by others
+1. Adaptable by others

 ## Setup